gorillamania/pilotfish/doc/development.md

-## Environment Setup
+# Pilotfish development guide

 You are welcome to fork this repository.
 We'd love getting pull requests.

+## Environment Setup
  Here are some recommendations for setting up your environment so that the code you write smells like the main project.

-**TODO**

-* jslint/jshint
+* jslint/jshint all the things!
-* editorconfig
-* use something to run tests on every write
+* [editorconfig](http://editorconfig.org/) so we have the same spacing style
 * phantomjs - to automatically run all the qunit tests for you
 	* Mac - `brew install phantomjs` is the easiest.
 [Alternatives](http://ariya.ofilabs.com/2012/02/phantomjs-and-mac-os-x.html)
-	* Unbuntu - TODO

 ## Testing
 We recommend [Test Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) be used, and we aim for 100% coverage.
+If you use `grunt watch`, you can have it run the tests every time you write a file.

 We use travis-ci for automagic testing on every commit.
 Current test status: